 |Organization:||M Swimming & Diving|

 In addition to his work with Harvard's programs, Miller also has significant experience at the national and international levels.
-He was selected to coach at the 1994 and 1995 United States Olympic Festivals and was a member of the U.S. national team staff from 1995 to 1997.
+He was selected to coach at the 1994 and 1995 United States Olympic Festivals and was a member of the U.S. National Team staff from 1995-97.

 Miller coached the national team in Vienna and Rome in 1995 and traveled with the team to Torneo de Clavados in Mexico in 1996, to the World University Games in 1997, and to the Canada Cup in 1999.

-Prior to his appointment at Harvard, Miller was the diving coach at Wesleyan University (Conn.) and at UC-San Diego.
+Prior to his appointment at Harvard, Miller was the diving coach at Wesleyan University (Conn.), UC-San Diego, Tufts University and MIT.
+He began his coaching career as an assistant to coach John Walker, Harvard Diving Coach, 1972-88.

 Miller is a 1982 graduate of Tufts University with a degree in Spanish literature.
 He also serves as the coach of the Charles River Diving club team.
 He lives in Waltham, Mass., with his wife, Agnes, and children, Silvie, Tommy and Danny.